aherbert/gdsc-smlm/docs/model_plugins.rst

      - The Bayesian Information Criterion when fitting a doublet using the likelihood from Maximum Likelihood fitting.
 If using Least Squares fitting this will be the same as BIC.

    * - a1
-     - The angle between the vector. defining the asymmetry in the fit residuals and the position of the first spot of the doublet
+     - The angle between the vector defining the asymmetry in the fit residuals and the position of the first spot of the doublet.

    * - a2
-     - The angle between the vector. defining the asymmetry in the fit residuals and the position of the second spot of the doublet
+     - The angle between the vector defining the asymmetry in the fit residuals and the position of the second spot of the doublet.

    * - gap
      - The distance between the two spots in the doublet.